 The argument of auction’s supporters is that by meeting the demand by legal rhino horn stocks from managed rhino ranches, the amount of horn on the black market would increase and so its price would fall.
 This would lead to reducing the incentive for poachers to kill wild rhinos.
 However, the amount of rhino horn from ranches cannot be enough to meet the demand at all.
 So the result could be the very opposite.
 Sellers would try to find new customers, demand would not fall and the rhinos would be under higher pressure than up to now.
 Moreover, if the rhinos go extinct the prices would rise to astronomical levels, resulting in private rhino ranch owners turning to billionaires.
 In short, the increased demand and pushing the rhinos to the brink of extinction could actually bring a great profit for some.

 What, then, is the road to saving rhinoceroses?

-Why are rhino horns being burned in the Czech Republic, Slovakia, and other European countries?
+Why are rhino horns being burned in the Czech Republic?
 Isn’t this a problem in Africa, China and Vietnam?